What Is The DSM? Exploring Psychology’s Diagnostic Guide

 What is the DSM?

-The DSM is a handbook designed for use by mental health professionals and is widely considered to be the authoritative text for defining and diagnosing various mental health disorders.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM) is an international classification handbook designed for use by mental health professionals.
+It’s widely considered to be the authoritative text for defining and diagnosing various mental health disorders.

 The first edition was published in 1952, and it’s been updated four times since then as new research and understandings of mental health have emerged.
 The current edition is the fifth, or the DSM-5, which was released in 2013.